 A family counsellor described the children she has worked with as “the invisible victims of crime”.
 Romy Same has worked for the Victorian Association for the Care and Resettlement of Offenders for eight years.

 On average prisoners have around two children, according to a study by VACRO in 2000.

-She said she believed that if the public was more aware of the number of children being effected, then that would help “break down the stigma” and encourage people to seek help from organisations like VACRO.
+She said she believed that if the public were more aware of the number of children being affected, then that would help “break down the stigma” and encourage people to seek help from organisations like VACRO.

 It is estimated that only 15 per cent of affected children access support services, according to a Monash University study.

 Mia has not sought professional support because she doesn’t “like talking about it to other people”.
 She described herself as, “the type of person who thinks [she] can handle everything herself”.